Continuing Education, variety of professional development in the field of Translation/Interpretation

 More About Me

-I would like to assist courts, attorneys, business companies at reasonable hourly rates.
+I would like to assist Courts, attorneys, business companies at reasonable hourly rates.
 I do not work for money only, but I like justice, and I like interpreting.
-I am willing to travel out of town to interpret for courts and attorneys as I noticed that smaller cities do not have [Vietnamese] Interpreters.
-Resume updated on 02/07/2017
+I am willing to travel out of town in other cities in Georgia, in Alabama, in North and South Carolina, and in Florida, as I have done for over five years since I am licensed in 2013..

 Bachelor of Arts with a Degree in Spanish Linguistics and Literature.
 Pontificia Universidad Católica del Perú.
 1992.